BenKashouris/Surface-Cellular-Automata/README.md

 # Surface-Cellular-Automata
 On Cellular Automata engine on a 3d surface

-Double torus
-Triple torus
-mobius strip
-klien bottle
+Add the validation for mesh input and a loading screen
+    3 neighbours
+    connected
 Finish Docustrings
-Add the validation for mesh input and a loading screen Add the ability to change the rule
+Add the ability to change the rule
+Speed up?
     Can we be bothered to thread some stuff
+        - Thread engine initals
+        - work out whats running the ticks so slowly and fix

 Support for python 3.10 only